-- Applies St. Albert growth projections to the particular infrastructure category to predict when a new facility is needed.
+- Applies St. Albert's growth projections to the particular infrastructure category to predict when a new facility is needed.

 - Incorporates infrastructure categories and existing service level choices to determine when new, additional facilities are required.

-- Year 1 - Feasibility study and Functional plan confirms type, scope and size of planned infrastructure;
+- Year 1 - Feasibility study and Functional plan confirms the type, scope, and size of planned infrastructure;

 - Year 2 - Schematic and design development phase further refines capital costs;